MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/how-to....md

 #### **5. How does trailing stop work?**

-* To place Trailing stop order, choose ‘Trailing stop’ from the drop-down menu of ‘Order type’ in the Order entry panel;
+* To place Trailing stop order, choose ‘Trailing stop’ from the drop-down menu of ‘Order type’ in the Order entry panel.

 ![](../.gitbook/assets/trailing-stop.jpg)